 It’s hard to move budget away from a channel you know is working to test a new channel you haven’t used before.
 But one of the benefits of programmatic advertising is there a lot of partners that have inventory for multiple channels.

 For example, in The Trade Desk we’re able to run display, native, digital audio, connected TV, and programmatic video.
 The benefit of being able to run all the channels in one platform is the software’s ability to attribute conversions so you aren’t duplicating across channels.
 This allows you to test channels directly against each other.

 You can do it!

 Well, there you have it.
-You now understand what programmatic advertising actually is and can dive right in!
-When picking a partner, do your research, ask the right questions, and continue to lean on them after your campaigns have launched.
+You now understand what programmatic advertising actually is and can dive right in for your next marketing campaign!
+When picking a vendor (or agency partner to do the hard work for you), do your research, ask the right questions, and continue to lean on them after your campaigns have launched.
 Your campaigns will be more efficient in no time!

 Katie’s curiosity is key as Senior Paid Media Manager, helping her take the details and connect them into cohesive programmatic marketing campaigns.